The movers and shakers of KC’s signature sound

 Shades of Jade

 An up-and-coming hot act described as “true–to–heart jazz” is Shades of Jade.
-Performing at The Blue Room and 5000 House, this six–person ensemble directed by nationally acclaimed musician, composer, trumpeter and bandleader Joshua Williams, electrifies audiences with their musical depth, experiences, influences and passion for the jazz genre.
+Performing at The Blue Room, this six–person ensemble directed by nationally acclaimed musician, composer, trumpeter and bandleader Joshua Williams, electrifies audiences with their musical depth, experiences, influences and passion for the jazz genre.

 Appearing at Chaz on The Plaza, among other venues, Candace Evans is one of the Midwest’s most popular and versatile musicians.
 Fans love Evans for her unique twists on everything from jazz standards to pop, Latin, and soulful ballads.

 Internationally acclaimed trumpet player, composer, producer and Thelonious Monk Jazz Competition semifinalist Hermon Mehari is fast becoming a Kansas City jazz favorite.
 As both a solo artist, and with the Herman Mehari Trio, he can be heard at The Majestic Restaurant.